nkigen/nkigen.github.io/_posts/2025-07-22-whoami-in-social-media-era.md

 - Trends in topics they interact with
 - Emotional tone or style of communication
 - Top projects, collaborators, or interests
-- Changes over time (e.g.,"Recently focused on LLMs and open-source DevOps")
+- Changes over time (e.g.,'Recently focused on LLMs and open-source DevOps'

 This concept pulls inspiration from the classic Unix command `whoami`, which tells you which user is currently logged in.
-In the social media age, it answers: **"Based on everything I've done here, who does this platform think I am?"**
+In the social media age, it answers: **'Based on everything I've done here, who does this platform think I am?'**

 ## Why This Matters